Bosques de las Lomas

 Bosques de las Lomas is a colonia, or officially recognised neighbourhood, located in western Mexico City.
+It is widely considered one of the most expensive and richest areas in Latin America, and perhaps the most exclusive area in Mexico City.
 It falls partly in Cuajimalpa borough and partly in Miguel Hidalgo borough.
 It was the masterpiece of Carleton F. Boyle, who previously was the CEO of Lock Joint Company.
 His good friend Don Carlos Trouyet owned the land & C.F.
 Boyle created the development which was the first borough in Latin America to have all the telephone & electrical lines run underground.
 The bridge in Bosques de las Lomas was the first of its kind in Latin America when C.F.
 Boyle hired French engineers to create it, and to this day Mexican Military Units use it for training exercises.
 The church design was chosen in a contest by C.F.
 Boyle by the architect Juan Cortina Del Valle, which has a vanguard design of a pyramid with a prominent stained glass window by the Hungarian-French artist Victor Vasarely.

 Both C.F.
 Boyle & Don Carlos Trouyet are buried in La Capilla de Trouyet in Las Brisas, Acapulco.